Matthieu-Arn/BookwormBurrow/README.md

 ## Deployment
   - The site was deployed from the early stages of development using GitHub and Heroku
   - The live site can be found at: https://bookwormburrow-1107f1b88f25.herokuapp.com/
+  - The repository is publicly available at https://github.com/Matthieu-Arn/BookwormBurrow, from where it can be cloned or forked

 <br>